Green Bin Organics Collection

 Using your Green Bin helps reduce the amount of waste sent to landfill.

-As much as 50 per cent of garbage placed at the curb is organic waste (such as food waste) and should be composted.
+Most of the waste placed in the garbage stream is organic waste (such as food waste) and should be composted.
 Using your Green Bin diverts this organic material from the garbage and saves valuable landfill space.

 Organic material needs oxygen to properly break down into soil and will not break down in a landfill.
 Without oxygen, organic material buried in a landfill produces methane gas, which is 20 times worse for the environment than carbon dioxide.
-Organics in the Green Bin is taken to a composting facility and turned into valuable compost in only eight weeks.
+Green Bin material is taken to a composting facility and turned into valuable compost in only eight weeks.

 Green Bins are designed to reduce odours and keep racoons and other rodents out with its secure lockable handle feature.
 When closed properly, it should be as secure as your regular garbage can.